-Sheila: Book Reviewer, writer and great lover of books...sharing her wonderful finds of fantastic authors, their books and also other things of interest to her and those following the blog.
-Thanks for visiting my blog.
-It would be great if you would become a follower of the blog.
-I also would love to have you leave a comment when you visit.
+Sheila: Book Reviewer,writer and great lover of books...sharing her wonderful finds of fantastic authors,their books, writing tips, and also other things of interest to her and those following the blog.
+Thanks for visiting!
+Follow today and don't miss out on news of great new books and giveaways!

 Blog Tour Review of, Crater Lake: Battle For Wizard Island by Steve Westover